katelaswells/royalteeth/README.md

  -13 dni.

- gang i'll be fr. i don't really like jax. you're fine to int as him but don't go glazing the guy cause i do NAAWT like him.
+ gang i'll be fr. i don't really like jax. you're fine to int as her but don't go glazing the gal cause i do NAAWT like her. i understand her backstory, don't get me wrong, i just don't support her actions and do like like her.

 𓎢𓎟𓎟𓎡